-There is also the Giotto’s very tall bell tower.
-You can climb up the to the top for an incredible view.
+There is also Giotto’s very tall bell tower.
+You can climb up to the top for an incredible view.
 You must book this ahead of time and select a time to climb.
 This is definitely worth a stop.

 The museum is open Tuesday – Sunday from 8:15 pm – 6:50 pm

 Plan to spend at least 2 hours here.
-I recommend using the Rick Steve’s Free Audio Tour.
+I recommend using Rick Steve’s Free Audio Tour.
 You could purchase a tour which would probably be a great experience as well.